• Skip to primary navigation

 How many ounces in one teaspoon

-Let's have a look at how many oz make a tablespoon.
+Let's have a look at how many oz make a teaspoon.

 1 teaspoon to fl oz (1 teaspoon to fl oz)